 Your final eligibility for aid will be based on the number of hours for which you are enrolled at the 10% point of the semester.
-If you register and then drop course(s) prior to that date, your eligibility for aid will be RECALCULATED on your remaining hours as of the 10% point of the semester.
+If you register and then drop or stop attending course(s) prior to that date, your eligibility for aid will be RECALCULATED on your remaining hours as of the 10% point of the semester.
 Students who receive a financial aid check based on more hours than those remaining as of the 10% point of the semester may be responsible for repaying a portion of any financial aid received.
 Dropping courses may affect your eligibility for future aid.
 Students should consult the Satisfactory Academic Progress Policy to determine if dropping courses will affect your eligibility for aid.

 Withdrawing from College